Welcome to Part Four of our Website Traffic Blueprint article series, where we explain how to create an automated web traffic machine using WordPress.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website or blog as shown in Part Two.
-Then, configure it as explained in Part 3.
-Once all of this is in place, you then automate these processes with plugins like the ones discussed in the section below.
+Simple … first, set up your site as explained in Part Two.
+Then, configure things as shown in Part Three.
+Once all of this is in place, you can then automate your content distribution with plugins like the ones discussed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at some traffic-generation plugins that can be used to:
+Let’s take a quick look at a few traffic-generation plugins that can:

-- Post content to social sites and social bookmarking sites
+- Syndicate content to social media sites and social bookmarking sites

 - Post comments automatically to other blogs

-- Distribute content automatically to other online properties via RSS
+- Syndicate content automatically to other sites via RSS

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/